vaibhavaaditya/dbBackupUtility/README.md

 # dbBackupUtility

-A command-line utility built with Go to easily backup and restore MySQL and PostgreSQL databases.
+A command-line utility built with Go to easily backup and restore databases.
 It supports direct command-line flags, interactive prompts, and saved configurations for streamlined workflows.

 ## Features

+*   **Currently Supported:** MySQL and PostgreSQL.
-*   **Backup:** Create database backups for MySQL and PostgreSQL.
+*   **Backup:** Create database backups.
 *   **Restore:** Restore databases from backup files for MySQL and PostgreSQL.
 *   **Configuration Management:** Save and manage connection/backup settings for different database environments.
 *   **Multiple Interaction Modes:**